What is Summit Bag?

 How Summit Bag Compares

-Unlike standalone peak-bagging apps like Peakbagger (which has its own database and requires manual logging), Summit Bag focuses exclusively on Strava integration and automatic detection.
-This makes it ideal for athletes who already track their activities on Strava and want summit tracking added seamlessly to their existing workflow.
+Unlike standalone peak-bagging apps like Peakbagger (which has its own database and requires manual logging), Summit Bag focuses on Strava integration and automatic detection.
+That makes it a good fit for athletes who already track on Strava and want summit tracking added to their existing workflow.
+It's an independent project, first launched in 2021 and maintained by a solo developer.